molinfo-vienna/commonHitsApproach/README.md

-cha/ - Package containing code for performing the common hits approach using CHARMM dcd and psf files jupyter_notebook/ - An example workflow is described using the provided classes and methods
+cha/ - Package containing code for performing the common hits approach using CHARMM dcd and psf files jupyter_notebook/ - An example workflow is described using the provided classes and methods scripts/ - A few scripts for repetitive tasks

 # Author